The AI Control Problem

 - Avoidance of involuntary suffering (hence: removal of circumstances in which involuntary suffering occurs).

-Discussions between humans about ethics frequently highlight strong differences of opinion about which actions are truly ethical, and which are not.
-Even the four people named earlier as possible partial paragons of moral virtue – Mahatma Gandhi, Martin Luther King, Albert Einstein, and Mother Theresa – had aspects of their lives which others condemn as falling fall short of admirable.
+Adding to the complication: discussions between humans about ethics frequently highlight strong differences of opinion about which actions are truly ethical, and which are not.
+Even the four people named earlier as possible partial paragons of moral virtue – Mahatma Gandhi, Martin Luther King, Albert Einstein, and Mother Theresa – had aspects of their lives which others condemn as falling far short of admirable.
 The behaviours of revered founding figures of major world religions – as written in various ancient scriptures – also include actions that attract criticism from alternative ethical standpoints.

 - It’s by no means clear that there is a single “uniquely correct” set of ethical principles